ChainLaunch

 Building monitoring from scratch: Prometheus + Grafana + custom exporters just to see basic node health

-No repeatable deployments: every new environment requires re-doing the same manual steps
+No repeatable deployments: every new environment requires re-doing the same manual steps from scratch

 When something breaks at 2 AM, you're debugging raw Docker logs and gRPC errors with no dashboard